 St Vincent’s was built to care for the poor and marginalised and this continues to drive much of our work today.
-Located in inner Sydney, St Vincent’ Hospital Sydney provides a number of services to help our homeless community who are not accessing healthcare or support services.
+Located in inner Sydney, St Vincent’s Hospital provides a number of services to help our homeless community who are not accessing healthcare or support services.
 Some of the key services offered by the Hospital include:

 - Homeless Outreach – providing assessment, treatment, referral and care coordination to people sleeping rough through numerous clinics and drop-in services in Inner Sydney.
 The team provide community-based care to reduce the escalation of chronic health conditions and the need for people to come to Hospital.